mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 - Displayed data updates correctly when changing axis selection
 - The axis limits for non-orthogonal data are now calculated to display all data for that zoom level
 - Now monitor spectra and spectra with nan or inf values are ignored in determining axes limits
+- Opening SliceViewer for a workspace with a text axis is now handled correctly.

 - Cursor data now work for Direct or Indirect data
 - It is now not possible to zoom in too far on MDE workspaces